thibaultduponchelle/archives/pages/grants-proposals.md

 ## Documentation
 ### DBIx::Class re-documentation

-This proposal comes from **ribasushi** see details: [DBIx::Class re-documentation](http://blogs.perl.org/users/makoto_nozaki/2015/07/grant-idea---dbixclass-re-documentation.html)
+This proposal comes from **@ribasushi** see details: [DBIx::Class re-documentation](http://blogs.perl.org/users/makoto_nozaki/2015/07/grant-idea---dbixclass-re-documentation.html)

 Fixing up the *better-than-most-but-still-terrible* documentation of DBIC is a ~200 person-hour undertaking, which on top of that requires someones fresh eye.